Loss Aversion Bias Triggers Buying Decisions

-A good example of exploiting the loss aversion cognitive bias is the Black Friday phenomenon.
+A good example of the loss aversion bias is the Black Friday phenomenon.
 Retailers put highly sought-after merchandise on deep discount for a couple of days after Thanksgiving.
-Typically, they select a few very popular items and cut prices drastically to attract customers.
-They add to the effect by offering only a limited stock of these attractive bargains and providing only a brief time for the sale.
-Those limitations activate people’s fear of losing an opportunity for huge savings and pack the stores with eager customers.
-Once there, they’re very likely to shop for other items.
+Typically, they select a few very popular items and cut prices drastically.
+However, only a limited stock is available.
+The limitations on stock and time activate people’s fear of losing a great deal.

-- Demonstrate How Your Offer Prevents Losses – “Don’t Waste $1000 a Year on Energy Bills!”
-Content that shows how a new, high-efficiency furnace saves money on energy bills is effective content for a heating and AC company.
-Similarly, showing significant fuel cost savings for an economical car model can be the sales trigger.
-Focus on actual dollar savings over time for maximum impact on the emotional parts of the brain.
-Larger numbers work better.
+- Demonstrate How Your Offer Prevents Losses – “Don’t Waste $1,000 a Year on Energy Bills!”
+This message is stronger than “Get $1,000 Extra Savings a Year on Energy Bills!”
+Loss looms larger than gain.
+This is how we perceive a loss against a gain.Messages showing how a new, high-efficiency furnace saves money on energy bills are effective.
+Similarly, showing significant fuel cost savings for an economical car can be the sales trigger.
+Focus on actual dollar savings over time for maximum impact on the emotional brain.

-- Don’t Miss Loss Aversion Sales Opportunities – When creating internet sales content and pages, keep an eye open for ways to stimulate the fear of losing out.
+- Don’t Miss Loss Aversion Sales Opportunities – When promoting sales, keep an eye open for ways to stimulate the fear of losing out.
 For example, around holidays, you can use possible shipping delays to trigger an immediate purchase.
-“Don’t Risk Late Delivery” is a good technique for triggering an immediate decision.“Did You Forget to Buy a Case?” can be a cue to add an additional item, which should be display simultaneously.
+“Don’t Risk Late Delivery” is a good technique for triggering a quick decision.“Did You Forget to Buy a Case?” can be a cue to add an additional item.

 - Frame Your Content to Focus on Loss Prevention – Neuroscience research shows that activating the fear of losing is more powerful than focusing on savings.
 Use language that highlights the potential loss.
-“Don’t miss your chance to save $1000!” is more powerful than “Act now to save $1000!”“Only 15 of These HDTVs are Available at This Low Price!” is more effective than “Shop Early for the Best Savings!”
-Consider your content carefully.
+“Don’t miss your chance to save $1,000!” is more powerful than “Act now to save $1,000!”“Only 15 of These HDTVs are Available at This Low Price!” is more effective than “Shop Early for the Best Savings!”